Core Surgical Training Curriculum

 Trainees will follow this Core Surgical Training curriculum after entry into a surgical programme through a variety of routes.
 Core Surgical Training national recruitment offers uncoupled programmes at CT1 level (87%4, table 1), either themed to a specific surgical specialty, or generic (19% of uncoupled).
 Themed programmes provide a rotation through placements specifically chosen to suit the development of an individual who already knows in which surgical specialty they wish to train.
 Generic programmes provide the opportunity to complete the Core Surgical Training curriculum in a rotation through a wide variety of surgical specialties and may be ideal for a trainee who, although committed to surgery, has yet to decide in which of the nine specialties they wish to undertake higher surgical training.
 Post-specific preferencing for themed programmes, embedded within the Core Surgical Training national recruitment process, and competitive regional processes for the allocation of placements in generic programmes, both match the number of opportunities to specified ST3 destinations to specialty volume and represent mechanisms for fairly matching trainees to specialty-specific content according to workforce requirements.
 The GMC National Training Survey (NTS) data suggests that ST3 specialty destination is well balanced to specialty workforce volume.

-Core Surgical Training national recruitment also serves to recruit at ST1 level into pilot run-through programmes in Otolaryngology and within the IST project, into pilot run-through programmes in General Surgery, Urology, Trauma and Orthopaedic Surgery (T&O) and Vascular Surgery.
+Core Surgical Training national recruitment also serves to recruit at ST1 level into pilot run-through programmes in Trauma and Orthopaedic Surgery (T&O) and Paediatric Surgery; and into run-through programmes in General Surgery, Otolaryngology, Urology and Vascular Surgery.
 Specialty-specific national recruitment manages appointment to run-through training at ST1 level in Oral and Maxillofacial Surgery (OMFS) and Cardiothoracic Surgery.
 Neurosurgery national recruitment manages entry to training in that specialty and those recruited at ST1 level in Neurosurgery follow only the common content of this curriculum.

 The National Institute for Health Research (NIHR) and locally funded Academic Clinical Fellowships (ACFs) (3%) appointed at ST1 level also follow this curriculum.
 They are appointed locally but must in addition benchmark by gaining an appointable score at the appropriate national recruitment process for their level of entry into training.